spotDL/swaram/README.md

 await mDatabase.initialize();

 // add a song
 await mDatabase.addSong('./test/testSong.mp3');     // lets say that the song is Iron by Woodkid

+// search for a song (returns a list of `SongRepr`)

+// 1. all songs starting with the letters 'iro' var song = (await mDatabase.findSongs(,
+    field: 'name',
+    query: 'iro',
+    searchingByArtist: true,
+    )).first;

-// search for a song (returns a list of `SongRepr`) var song = await mDatabase.findSongs('name', 'iro').first   // all songs starting with the letters 'iro' await mDatabase.findSongs('album', 'Iro')                   // all songs belonging to albums starting with 'iro' await mDatabase.findSongs('artists', 'woodkid')             // all songs by or featuring 'woodkid'
+// 2. all songs belonging to albums starting with 'iro' await mDatabase.findSongs(field:'album', query: 'Iro');

+// 3. all songs by or featuring 'woodkid' await mDatabase.findSongs(field:'artists', query: 'woodkid');

 // delete a song
-await mDatabase.deleteSong(song)                            // deletes Iron by woodkid
+await mDatabase.deleteSong(song);                   // deletes Iron by woodkid
 ```

 ## The `SongRepr` Object